100 Notable alumni of

 -

-Danai Jekesai Gurira is a Zimbabwean-American actress, playwright, and activist.
-She is best known for her starring roles as Michonne on the AMC horror drama series The Walking Dead (2012–2020, 2022) and The Walking Dead: The Ones Who Live (2024), and as Okoye in the Marvel Cinematic Universe superhero films, including Black Panther (2018) and Black Panther: Wakanda Forever (2022).
-Gurira is the writer of the Broadway play Eclipsed, for which she was nominated for a Tony Award for Best Play.
+Danai Jekesai Gurira is a Zimbabwean-American actress, playwright, screenwriter, producer, and activist.
+She is best known for her starring roles as Michonne in the AMC horror drama franchise The Walking Dead and Okoye in the Marvel Cinematic Universe.
+Her films have grossed $6.98 billion, making her the seventh highest-grossing actress of all time.

 -